decentdao/fractal-docs/rootdaos/create.md

 ![](../.gitbook/assets/newmultisig.png)

-This is essentially just a Safe{WALLET} multisig with an associated Fractal name and optional Spapshot space.
+This is essentially just a Safe{Wallet} multisig with an associated Fractal name and optional Spapshot space.